-- You are an enrolled member of an Indian tribe. - You live on the reservation established for that tribe. - You earned all of your income on that reservation.
+- You live on the reservation established for that tribe. - You earned all of your income on that reservation.

 Enrolled members of American Indian tribes that must file a return may subtract wages earned while living and working on their tribe's reservation.
 If you are eligible to subtract these wages, you must file Form 140.
 In this case, do not file Form 140A.